rhodecode/rhodecode-enterprise-ce/docs/contributing/frontend.rst

 ---------

 It is important that we maintain consistency in the LESS files so that things scale properly.
-CSS is organized using LESS and then compiled into a css file to be used in production.
+CSS is organized using LESS and then compiled into a CSS file to be used in production.
 Find the class you need to change and change it there.
 Do not add overriding styles at the end of the file.
 The LESS file will be minified; use plenty of spacing and comments for readability.